AaltoSciComp/NoBSC/content/call-for-sessions.rst

 (reserved), and various other places you can find in the building lobby areas for smaller discussion sessions (not reserved).

+**Selection process:** Right now our idea is to let attendees vote and allocate time based on votes.
+So, when submitting, make sure to make the abstract somewhat generally available.

 Session inspirations
 --------------------